SiddharthManjul/ballistic-pay/README.md

 - Enhanced autonomy in salary preferences.

 **Purpose:** Enables customizable, token-native salary choices for a globally diverse, decentralized workforce, improving accessibility and autonomy.

+### Employee Registration and DID Module

+To establish a secure and verifiable identity layer, BallisticPay incorporates a decentralized onboarding mechanism through Decentralized Identifiers (DIDs).
+When an employee is registered into the system, their personal information—including name, designation, wallet address, and salary—is captured and used to generate a DID using industry-standard protocols such as Ceramic or ION.

+This DID acts as a unique on-chain representation of the employee's identity, cryptographically linked to their wallet address.
+It enables seamless interaction with other modules within BallisticPay, including salary disbursement, UBI contributions, and bonus retrieval.
+The employee's DID and associated metadata are stored in a secure, append-only structure referred to as the Employee List.

+DID-based architecture ensures both privacy and verifiability.
+The employee's real-world credentials remain protected while still enabling decentralized authentication.
+Wallet-based login and verification further simplify the interaction without relying on centralized credentials.

+**Flow:**
+1. Capture personal employee details.
+2. Generate a DID linked to the employee's wallet.
+3. Store the DID and employee metadata in the Employee List.

+**Key Features:**
+- DID generation for decentralized identity.
+- On-chain, verifiable employee registry.
+- Seamless wallet-based authentication.

+**Purpose:** Ensures secure, privacy-preserving, and verifiable on-chain identities tied to real-world employee roles, establishing a foundation for decentralized interactions within BallisticPay.